 If you receive funds from a source outside of Curry College, you must report those funds to our office.
 You may do so by indicating these funds on the reverse side of your award letter and returning the award letter to our office.
 Funds from state agencies or the federal government, including Veterans educational benefits, may impact the amount of need based grants offered by Curry College.
 Curry College will allow private sources of aid, for example a local town scholarship, to fill your unmet financial need prior to reducing any funds from your financial aid package.
 Once your unmet need is filled, Federal Work Study funds will be reduced or canceled.
-If you are still in receipt of funds in excess of your financial need, we will reduce either your Federal Perkins Loan or your MA State No Interest Loan before reducing any need-based institutional grant funds.
+If you are still in receipt of funds in excess of your financial need, we will reduce your Massachusetts No Interest Loan (if applicable) before reducing any need-based institutional grant funds.